SESAM-Polimi/DSS4ICS_multi-potential/README.md

 # Quick installation
 To use DSS4ICS make sure to have installed anaconda and to follow these steps:
-- install the environment using $$ conda env create -f env-dss4ics.yaml
+- install the environment using $$ conda env create -f env-dss4ics.yaml  ;
-- activate the installed environment using $$ conda env activate env-dss4ics
+- activate the installed environment using $$ conda env activate env-dss4ics  ;
-- open DSS4ICS.py and run it in spyder
+- open DSS4ICS.py and run it in spyder;
-- follow the indications that appear on the console
+- follow the indications that appear on the console;
-- to inspect the default inputs, including the updated fNRB database, you can access the default-data.xlsx file
+- to inspect the default inputs, including the updated fNRB database, you can access the default-data.xlsx file;
-- to visualize the results, you can navigate them in the results-comparison folder
+- to visualize the results, you can navigate them in the results-comparison folder.

 The tool remains free to access and improve under the associated license.